TheOdinProject/curriculum/rails/project_final.md

 1. Make posts also allow images (either just via a URL or, more complicated, by uploading one).
 2. Use the [Paperclip](https://github.com/thoughtbot/paperclip) gem to allow users to upload a photo to their profile.
+3. Make your post able to be either a text OR a photo using a polymorphic association (so users can still like or comment on it while being none-the-wiser).
 3. Style it up nicely!
 We'll dive into HTML/CSS in the next course

 #### Getting Started